 Constructed in 1920, the Italian Renaissance style structure was designed for a town with a population of 1,600.
 Yet the building served its purpose as Littleton’s Town Hall for 57 years until 1977.
 The second story boasts beautifully molded terra cotta in seven horizontal bands, eagles appear over the lancet points of the windows, and the Colorado state flower (the columbine) is found in the seven bands.
 Benedict, a highly practical architect, was aware of the constraints of the City’s budget.
 He obtained the terra cotta at cost from the Denver Terra Cotta Company, which sent men to oversee its installation free of charge.
 Benedict even purchased the two exterior cast iron lamps for the building when the City could not afford it.
 When completed, a national planning publication declared the building the “finest town hall for a small American town.”

 In 1983, the building was renovated into the highly successful Town Hall Arts Center, a theater that is truly the epicenter of the city’s culture and heritage.
 The Town Hall was officially declared a historic landmark by the City of Littleton in 1973.
 In 1980, Town Hall was listed on the National Register of Historic Places.
 It is a contributing structure to the Littleton Main Street National Register of Historic Places District, listed on April 8, 1998.
-The Town Hall was added to the Littleton Main Street Historic District in 2005 as a contributing building.
+The Town Hall was incorporated into the Littleton Downtown Historic District as a contributing building on October 26, 2022.

 Learn more about the Town Hall here: Town Hall, littletongov.org.